haixei/exploring-aviation/docs/prices/eda.md

 ## Exploring the information

 In this section we're going to explore the data we're working with and show some plots on distribution as well as the relationship between features and **our target - the price.** We will start by displaying some general information.
-As an introduction I will say that we're dealing with New Zeland's data from the year 2019.
+As an introduction I will say that we're dealing with New Zealand's data from the year 2019.

 ```
 RangeIndex: 162833 entries, 0 to 162832